We have the answers

 Your credit providers will be notified that you have entered Debt Review with NDA within 2 – 5 days.
 Naturally, we aim to do this ASAP because as soon as we do, the law prevents them from contacting you… read more

-As a rule, you should contact us as soon you miss a payment and don’t see yourself being able to make any of upcoming payments.
-The sooner you get in touch the better – you have nothing to lose by doing so, but a lot to lose by putting it off.
+As a rule, you should contact us as soon as you miss a payment and don’t see yourself being able to make any of your upcoming payments.
+The sooner you get in touch, the better – you have nothing to lose by doing so, but a lot to lose by putting it off.
 Just being on our website indicates that your debt situation is spinning… read more

 Naturally, this will depend on your personal circumstances and just how over-indebted you are.
 The way Debt Counsellors get Credit Providers to agree to lower instalments is by proposing extended repayment terms… read more